-Dissertation Boot Camp is a project of the Writing Center and the Office of the Associate Dean for Graduate Studies and Research at the Dietrich School of Arts and Sciences.
+Dissertation Camp is a project of the Writing Center and the Office of the Associate Dean for Graduate Studies and Research at the Dietrich School of Arts and Sciences.
+The Writing Center began this initiative in 2011.

 We provide the support.
 We provide the time and space.
 We provide lunch.
 You provide the writing.

-We offer week-long Dissertation Boot Camps three times a year (typically in April/May and August).
-We offer a one-day Boot Camp once in Fall Term and again in Spring Term.
-The Boot Camps are announced by email from the graduate secretaries of relevant departments or schools.
+We offer week-long Dissertation Camps three times a year (typically in April/May and August).
+We offer a one-day Dissertation Workshop once in Fall Term and again in Spring Term.
+The events are announced by email from the graduate secretaries of relevant departments or schools.

-For alumni of the Boot Camps, we offer monthly writing days.
+For alumni of these events, we offer monthly writing days.

 - provide a week of intensive writing designed especially for doctoral students in the process of writing their dissertations